25 Of The Weirdest Tourist Attractions In America

 4. Wall Drug Store – South Dakota

 A tourist trap par excellence, this drugstore in South Dakota is famous for its roadside billboards that start advertising “free ice water” several states away, but it's a surprisingly worthy stop.
 They really do have 5¢ coffee, free ice water and enough diversions to warm the heart of schlock-lovers everywhere.
-D on’t miss the animatronic dinosaurs.
+Don’t miss the animatronic dinosaurs.

 5. Coral Castle – Florida